-However, what I talk about may also be the hardest step for most people to take, because it involves letting go.
+However, what I talk about may also be the hardest step for most people to take because it involves letting go.
 We just love to hang on to things.
 We love nostalgia.
 We love looking at old photographs.
 We love visiting our old home town to see what’s changed, and what hasn’t.
 And we love bringing up the past in every conversation.
 Most of us are attached to almost everything that happened to us in life.
 From the time when we were children, to just a few minutes ago.

 We’re always thinking about what we said to someone, and what they said to us.
 We tend to re-experience emotions that happened long ago, good and bad.
-We base future decisions by our past results.
+We base future decisions on our past results.

 Almost everything we do relies on some sort of reference to our past.
-Approach a door, you look for the door knob.
-You know to look for a door knob, because in your past, you learned that a door knob opens doors.
+Approach a door, you look for the doorknob.
+You know to look for a doorknob, because in your past, you learned that a doorknob opens doors.
 Unless you’re at a sliding door, then it’s different, but you have a reference for how that opens too.

 But imagine you were part of a science experiment where you lived in a house where all the doors were set up to open only by yelling at them.
 If you needed to open the bathroom door, you’d yell and the door would open.
-After a couple months, you’d get to go home and live a normal life again.
+After a couple of months, you’d get to go home and live a normal life again.
 But what do you think would happen every time you went to open a door at home?
 I mean, you just came back from a place where the only way to open doors was to yell.

 So getting out of that place to return home and try to live a normal life again, when it came to doors, you’d either scream, or you’d have the urge to scream.
-After all you were conditioned for two months to scream every time you wanted to open a door.
+After all, you were conditioned for two months to scream every time you wanted to open a door.
 This behavior, although not very effective in the real world, was what worked in the experiment, and what you adopted as normal behavior after a while.